speechly/react-example-repo-filtering/TUTORIAL.md

 }
 ```

+Here we define a `Filter` type that contains a list of languages to display and the field to sort by.
+We also define a function `filterRepos` that takes a list of repositories and a filter and returns a new list of repositories filtered and sorted according to that filter.

-But we also need to call the filtering function when we get new results from the API, so let's also update our `SpeechApp` to do that:
+Now we need to call the filtering function when we get new results from the API, so let's also update our `SpeechApp` to do that:

 ```tsx
 import React, { useEffect, useState } from "react";
 import { SpeechSegment, useSpeechContext } from "@speechly/react-client";